Masonic Words in many of Freemasonry's old ritual books have become somewhat archaic

 Created.
 Made.
 Designed.

-If you have found this Masonic Words page or this site to have been helpful to you, and worthy of recommending to others, so that they, too, may increase their Masonic knowledge, below are some ways to do so.
+If you have found this Masonic Words page or this site to have been helpful to you, and worthy of recommending to others, so that they, too, may increase their Masonic knowledge, feel free to do so./font>

 (You need to upload the reader software, first, but it's very easy.)